Updated: Jan 21

 2) The odds are you’re going to improve!

 The experience of taking a prelim is a fantastic way to prepare for the final exam; the most important word in this sentence is… experience!
 Saturday School conducted a study of Higher Physics students in 2018 and found that from a selection of 40 students, the average improvement from prelim to final exam was just over four bands!
 That’s the equivalent of a C to an A!
+And, it's very rare for someone to get a lower grade in the final exam compared to their prlelim - provided the school set a proper standard of prelim of course!

 3) Prelims are only practice runs